 Cost: $5 (Free for Small Children sitting in parent's lap)

-Crater Artwork Exhibit April 18th 2:00 - 5:00 PM LOCATION TBA featuring artwork by our talented community artists and entries from local schools depicting life in the Crater.
+Crater Artwork Exhibit Oct.
+31st Noon - 4:00 PM LOCATION: City Administration Building Upstairs 408 S. Main Street featuring artwork by our talented community artists and entries from local schools depicting life in the Crater.
 Are you an artist and are interested in participating in the exhibit?
 Click Here for Info.

 KIDZONE with Inflatables, Bounce House, Slide, Swings, Train, Obstacle Course, Face Painting, Petting Zoo & Pony Rides